Learn about the new entrance fees and what the fees will be used for.

 *The $25 vehicle entrance fee is good for seven days, so you do not need to pay for each day if you plan on visiting often for a vacation or staycation.

-If you have a Federal Lands Pass such as military, senior, access, etc., these will work as the entrance fee to the National Park.
+If you have a Federal Lands Pass such as the annual pass, military, senior, veterans, gold star family, 4th grade, access (for permanent disability) or volunteer pass, etc., these will work as the entrance fee to the National Park as well.

 These fees can be paid at the following locations: